 I don’t know about you, but my overriding memory of younger days attending festivals was the dread involved when visiting the toilets.
 With that in mind, I was determined that we would always have ‘posh’ toilets, plenty of them, and that they would be regularly cleaned.
 And that’s what we do.

 Thirdly, what really annoys me when I attend a festival, is when you can’t get a pint for a decent price.
 I understand there are big costs involved in running a festival, but don’t take the piss.
-And so, pillar number three is that we will always have a good pint of beer at £3.
+And so, pillar number three is that we will always have reasonably-priced pint of beer.

 A Great Weekend